-When you rent an accommodation, it is very important that you check the landlord before you transfer money to the landlord.
+When you rent a housing, it is very important that you check the landlord before you transfer money to the landlord.
 You should be extra aware if the landlord is a private person, does not have a serious website or in some other way seems suspicious.

 Don’t ever do these things!

 1: Never transfer a payment for a rental to a foreign bank account.